Slipstream (unfinished film)

 Slipstream is a 1967 American unfinished short film directed and co-produced by Steven Spielberg, who co-wrote the screenplay with Roger Ernest.
 It followed bicycle racers and was set to star Ernest alongside Tony Bill, Jim Baxes, Peter Maffia, and Andre Oviedo.

 Relatively inexperienced at the time, Spielberg believed that Slipstream could be made for $5,000.
 Despite being donated equipment and film stock, he soon ran out of money and ended production.
-Assistant director Peter R. J. Deyell introduced him to aspiring cinematographer Allen Daviau, whom Spielberg would hire for E.T. the Extra-Terrestrial, The Color Purple, and Empire of the Sun.
-Ernest later appeared in Spielberg's films The Sugarland Express and Close Encounters of the Third Kind.
+Assistant director Peter R. J. Deyell introduced him to aspiring cinematographer Allen Daviau, who appeared in Spielberg's films The Sugarland Express (1974) and Close Encounters of the Third Kind (1977).
+Later Spielberg hired Daviau, this time fully as cinematographer, for E.T. the Extra-Terrestrial (1982), The Color Purple (1985), and Empire of the Sun (1987).